progrium/go-extpoints/README.md

 ## Quick Example

 Here is a simple Go application that lets components hook into `main()` as subcommands by implementing an extension point interface called `Subcommand`.
-Here is our `main.go` that we'll say lives under `$GOPATH/src/github.com/quick/example`:
+Assuming our package lives under `$GOPATH/src/github.com/quick/example`, here is our `main.go`:

 ```go
 //go:generate go-extpoints